"Flightmare" looms for California, travel expert warns

 “While it is great news that travel has fully opened up and families can finally have proper vacations, the combination of increased demand and staff shortages have the potential to cause significant delays and an overall sub-par travel experience,” said Rose Ackerman, the executive editor at Family Destinations Guide.

 Ackerman warns that because California has a lower average domestic ticket price than the national average, we are predicted to see an increase in air traffic.
-This increase combined with staffing shortages across airport and airline workers could create a perfect storm for flight delays or even cancelations.
+This increase combined with staffing shortages across airport and airline workers could create a perfect storm for a “flightmare” including flight delays or even cancelations.

 Air travel tips